marioviti/DjangoDeployed/README.md

 First list it under the others to the INSTALLED_APPS dictionary in ```DjangoDeployed/mysite/mysite/settings.py```

-## Referr to the posts app with urls and views
+## Access the posts app with urls and views

+Django is built as an MDV(Model View Controller) in our case these are:
+* Model: SQLite3 db (vanilla db shipped with django)
+* View: html, json, any readable format for a browser.
+* Controller: Python.

+The controller handles the HTTP request via urls pattern that are mapped to python functions that serve html or json as response.

 In ```DjangoDeployed/mysite/mysite/urls.py``` modify the urls
 ```
 from django.conf.urls import include, url